smartbre/DSPT-Week4-PandasPractice/README.md

-# Week 4 Pandas Prqactice
+# Week 4 Pandas Practice

 Hello!
 This content is intended to test your understanding of the Pandas up through Topic 5, with a focus on using Pandas to answer questions about your data.